JohnsonBiophysicsLab/membrane-selects-symmetric-growth-si/README.md

 This repository contains the supporting source code for graphing, analytical, and numerical calculations related to the continuum membrane model by Dr. Margaret E Johnson lab, JHU.

 ## Dependencies
 Most scripts (`.ipynb`) are written in python3 and the python environment is described below.
-Note that some of the scripts with `.nb` extension are Mathematica scripts.
-The scripts are written and run with Wolfram `Mathematica 14.0.0.0` on `Mac OS X ARM (64-bit)`.
+Note that some of the scripts with `.nb` extension are Mathematica scripts and those scripts are written and run with Wolfram `Mathematica 14.0.0.0` on `Mac OS X ARM (64-bit)`.

  The following dependencies are required to run the python codes in this repository.
 The specified versions are provided for reference and are not strictly required; however, if issues arise, please ensure that your dependencies resolve to the same versions.